MarceloNunes/HackerNews-API-ReactJS-Sample/README.md

 ## Live application

-If you are don't want to install this application on your local computer, you can check out this aplication running live on Heroku here:
+If you prefer not to install this application on your local computer, you still can check it out live by following this link:
 [https://hackernews-reactjs-sample.herokuapp.com/](https://hackernews-reactjs-sample.herokuapp.com/)